huynhtrankhanh/CoqCP/docs/InternalImperativeLanguage.md

 ```

 Iterates over all bytes of the UTF-8 representation of the string. `x` is of type `int8`.
 Each byte might or might not represent a character.

+Iteration over a string literal isn't supported in blockchain mode because I'm too lazy to implement it.
+Attempting to do so will not result in a compiler error but will not generate syntactically valid Solidity code.
+It's actually not difficult to implement, it's just that I don't have the motivation.

 ## Procedure call